PaloAltoNetworks/multicloud-automation-lab/docs/02-build/deploy-gcp.rst

 Lab Deployment (GCP)
 ====================

-.. warning:: If you are working on the AWS lab, skip this page and proceed to the `AWS lab deployment page <deploy-aws.html>`_.
+.. warning:: If you are working on the AWS lab, skip this page and proceed to the :doc:`deploy-aws`.

 In this activity you will: